Adeptus Titanicus: Fourth edition (Adeptus Titanicus: The Horus Heresy)

-In 2018, GW released Adeptus Titanicus: The Horus Heresy, designed by James Hewitt, and set during the Horus Heresy, 10,000 years before the main Warhammer 40,000 storyline.
+In 2018, GW released Adeptus Titanicus: The Horus Heresy, designed by James Hewitt, again set during the Horus Heresy, 10,000 years before the main Warhammer 40,000 storyline.
 Several expansions were released between 2019 and 2022.

 Reception

 In the April 1989 edition of Games International (Issue 4), James Wallis reviewed the first edition of Adeptus Titanicus, and although he found the rules "well prepared, laid out systematically and simply, and illustrated throughout by reference to an ongoing battle between two Titans", he soon found some issues with the combat rules, including lack of clarity about line of sight, lack of specific targeting of body parts, a random critical hit system, and close combat that was far deadlier than combat at medium range.
 He found the components themselves were average in production value, and the models of Titans to be quite fragile when clipped together.
 As he pointed out, "Glue is clearly needed, but that means you can't change the weapons or remove them if destroyed during the game, as the rulebook instructs."
 He concluded by giving the game a below-average rating of only 2 out of 5, saying, "Adeptus Titanicus is a flawed game. [...]
 It is not an inherently bad game, just a poor one."

-In a January 2020 review in the Dicebreaker website, Luke Shaw called Adeptus Titanicus: The Horus Legacy "Games Workshop's best game [...] a slick, modern reimagining of one of Games Workshop’s oldest games, 1988’s identically-named Adeptus Titanicus."
+In a January 2020 review in the Dicebreaker website, Luke Shaw called Adeptus Titanicus: The Horus Heresy "Games Workshop's best game [...] a slick, modern reimagining of one of Games Workshop's oldest games, 1988’s identically-named Adeptus Titanicus."
 He concluded, "By avoiding weighing the system down with rules that tried to approximate interactions between mechs that can crush a tank column underfoot without a hitch, Titanicus became a game where the back and forth of gigantic god-engines feels palpable and exciting."